tukru/tukru/README.md

   Welcome to Hell 𖤐𖤐𖤐𖤐𖤐𖤐𖤐𖤐𖤐𖤐</h1>

 <p align="center">
-  I'm a cybersecurity researcher and exploit developer with a passion for creating and improving security tools and scripts.
-My goal is to advance knowledge and understanding of cybersecurity and hacking.
+  I'm a wanna be cybersecurity researcher and exploit developer with a passion for creating and improving security tools and scripts.
+My goal is to get laid and advance my knowledge and understanding of cybersecurity and hacking mafucka.
 </p>

 ## Favorites 𖤐